Princerodricks/100DaysOfAI/README.md

 ### ✅Day 5 of #100DaysOfCodel learned:
 Revised all that i did in the past days and tomorrow I'll start with List and tuples.
 Takeaway: Each part of learning python is divided into parts , a rivision is very important after every part.
 #AI #MachineLearning #GenAl #Python

+### ✅Day 6 of #100DaysOfCodel learned:
+Revised all that i did in the past days , i also started maths for ML today.
+Takeaway: After learning a topic, revisit and practice it before moving ahead.
+It strengthens memory and understanding.
+#AI #MachineLearning #GenAl #Python

+### ✅Day 7 of #100DaysOfCodel learned:
+ohh this maths is getting harder and harder!!
+Takeaway: Writing code without a compiler (on paper or in notes) boosts logic-building and reduces dependency on autocomplete.
+#AI #MachineLearning #GenAl #Python

+### ✅Day 8 of #100DaysOfCodel learned:
+huhh! i am getting a gist of it now.
+Takeaway: Apply your learning with small projects like a calculator, to-do app, or quiz — this reinforces concepts.
+#AI #MachineLearning #GenAl #Python

+### ✅Day 9 of #100DaysOfCodel learned:
+building up confidence.
+Takeaway: Focus on why and how Python works, not just remembering syntax.
+That’s what makes you a real programmer.
+#AI #MachineLearning #GenAl #Python